 How we got work was a lot easier than first thought.
 People out west are in a drought not only with no rain but also they don’t get the opportunity to pop down to a cafe for coffee and cake like people on the coast take for granted.

 I targeted country music festivals and events like rodeos.
 I was very surprised how well Traveling Beans were accepted when we rolled into country towns.

-On the road you have to plan ahead but who would have expected the worst fires in Australia’s history and then Covid 19.
-We advise everyone who is thinking of an adventure like ours to have a back up plan like all advisors will tell you don’t put all your eggs in the one basket.
+On the road, you have to plan ahead.
+Who would have expected the worst fires in Australia’s history and then Covid 19?
+We advise everyone who is thinking of an adventure like ours to have a backup plan like all advisors tell you, don’t put all your eggs in one basket.

 Traveling Beans will get back on the road soon and hope we can meet more people following their dreams.